US Army Corps of Engineers

 Published July 15, 2016

 The U.S. Army Engineering and Support Center, Huntsville, is considered the Army’s expert in Energy Savings Performance Contracts (ESPC).
-ESPCs utilize private capital to make infrastructure improvements and new efficiencies without tapping into the capital budget to support and enable the war-fighter and meet energy and environmental mandates.
+In consultation with the garrison, the Energy Service Company (ESCO) provides capital and expertise to make comprehensive energy and water reduction, energy resilience and security efficiency improvements on facilities, and maintains them in exchange for a portion of the generated savings.
 ESPC is a tool used to support the Army’s Installation Energy and Water Resilience Policy as reflected in Army Directive 2020-03.
-ESPCs can be implemented and paid for from energy savings within the maximum 25-year contract term.
-The long-term partnership between the garrison, ESCO, CEHNC and Army stakeholders requires a high degree of commitment and work in good faith to enable successful outcomes.
+ESPCs can be implemented and paid for from energy savings within the maximum 25-year contact length.
+The partnership between the garrison, ESCO, CEHNC and Army stakeholders requires a high degree of commitment and work in good faith from the partners to enable successful outcomes as an ESPC is a long-term relationship.

-ESPCs assist installations in providing energy resilience and energy cybersecurity; supporting the Army Climate Strategy; reducing energy and water use, as well as carbon and greenhouse gas emissions; and improving readiness and quality of life.
+An ESPC is one of the acquisition tools an installation can use to meet the goals set out by Executive Order 13834 to reduce energy and water consumption.
 Actual energy cost savings pay for the ESPC efforts on a yearly basis.
 An ESPC project provides many key benefits to the installation including the following:

-• Mandatory savings guarantee that ensures savings must exceed payments each year
+2. Mandatory savings guarantees savings must exceed payments each year

 Advantages of implementing ESPC projects through Huntsville Center include the following:

-• Centralized project management, which enables a standardized and streamlined process.
-We are a “one-stop shop.”
+2. Centralized project management -- We are a “one-stop shop.”

-The ESPC is a relatively large program within Huntsville Center with 114 active projects and $2 billion in capital investments.
-The FY21 ESPC verified savings was $133 million, which is 115% above the ESCO guaranteed amount.
-The average ESPC project capital investment amount — approximately $20 million — has been increasing over the years.
+The ESPC is a relatively large program within Huntsville Center with 120 active projects, $2.5 billion in capital investments, and an average of 13% in excess energy savings above the guaranteed amount in FY2019.
+The average ESPC project capital investment amount has been increasing over the years and in FY2020 stands at about $22 million.

 The ESCO performs operations and maintenance on major systems, allowing limited Department of Public Works maintenance resources to be spent on other activities.
 These third-party financed agreements allow the garrison to focus appropriated funds on mission critical requirements.